matchavez/matchavez.github.io/docs/files/Synlait workflow.md

 ## Once Approved

-After getting your work approved by the CAB,
+After getting your work approved by the CAB, you'll work with your sponsor to get your change deployed.
+This may take on several permutations, but the important concepts are:

+- Set the Jira to `Deployed` once this happens
+- Revisit and close the Synlait ServiceDesk ticket

+That's it!
+Once you've closed those two tickets, the work will be considered complete unless there is a specific retrospective.